barentsen/k2-target-index/README.md

 ### Contents

 This repository contains the following sets of metadata:
- * `target-pixel-files`: tables detailing the Target Pixel Files (TPF) that are served by MAST, including some basic metadata (equatorial coordinates, pixel positions, channel number, etc).
+ * `tpf-index`: tables detailing the Target Pixel Files (TPF) that are served by MAST, including some basic metadata (equatorial & pixel coordinates, channel numbers, etc) for each TPF file.
- * `footprints`: equatorial coordinates of the CCD corners for all K2 ccampaigns, e.g. helpful for selecting targets.
+ * `footprint-coordinates`: equatorial coordinates of the CCD corners for all K2 campaigns.
+This is useful for selecting targets or visualizing where K2 has pointed.

 ### Disclaimer